-- inform students at the beginning of the semester of the course policy concerning absences from and failures on examinations, quizzes, and other graded work; - remind students at the beginning of each examination and at other appropriate times that the Honor System, which prohibits giving or receiving unauthorized aid, is in effect; - take all reasonable steps consistent with existing physical classroom conditions, such as requiring students to sit in alternate seats and requiring unauthorized materials or aids to be taken from the room or otherwise made inaccessible, to reduce the possibility of cheating during examinations; - be present in the classroom during the examination; - report to the Chair of the Judicial Council (DDS) any instance in which reasonable grounds exist to believe that a student has given or received unauthorized aid in graded work.
-Consultation with the student should precede reporting.
-If a lower grade is assigned for academic cheating, this fact must also be reported to the Judicial Council (DDS); - cooperate with the appropriate Judicial Council in the investigation of and hearing procedures for any incident of alleged violation, such consideration to include the giving of testimony when called upon; refer to Appendix H on process. - refrain from using, in academic evaluations, factors such as race, color, religion, sex, age, national origin, physical disability, political or cultural affiliation, lifestyle, or activities or behavior outside the classroom unrelated to academic and professional conduct and achievement; - perform grading duties in a timely manner and communicate the results of quizzes, examinations and other graded work to students as soon as possible, but not later than two weeks after a quiz, examination, or submission of a paper or other work to be graded. - retain all academic records (exams, papers, etc.) for a period of at least two semesters, to allow the student the opportunity for due process. - recognize that students are beginners in both the preclinical and clinical environments, and provide encouragement and support for their efforts.
+- inform students at the beginning of the semester of the course policy concerning absences from and failures on examinations, quizzes, and other graded work; - remind students at the beginning of each examination and at other appropriate times that the Honor System, which prohibits giving or receiving unauthorized aid, is in effect; - take all reasonable steps consistent with existing physical classroom conditions, such as requiring students to sit in alternate seats and requiring unauthorized materials or aids to be taken from the room or otherwise made inaccessible, to reduce the possibility of cheating during examinations; - be present in the classroom during the examination; - cooperate with the appropriate Judicial Council in the investigation of and hearing procedures for any incident of alleged violation, such consideration to include the giving of testimony when called upon; refer to Appendix G on process.

+- refrain from using, in academic evaluations, factors such as race, color, religion, sex, age, national origin, physical disability, political or cultural affiliation, lifestyle, or activities or behavior outside the classroom unrelated to academic and professional conduct and achievement; - perform grading duties in a timely manner and communicate the results of quizzes, examinations and other graded work to students as soon as possible, but not later than two weeks after a quiz, examination, or submission of a paper or other work to be graded. - retain all academic records (exams, papers, etc.) for a period of at least two semesters, to allow the student the opportunity for due process. - recognize that students are beginners in both the preclinical and clinical environments and provide encouragement and support for their efforts.